Project Materials

 CHAPTER ONE

-1.1 TO THE STUDY
+1.1 INTRODUCTION TO THE STUDY

 Fashion, according to Wikipedia (2013), is a broad term for a popular style or practice, particularly in clothing, footwear, accessories, makeup, body piercing, or furniture.
 Fashion refers to a distinct and often habitual trend in a person's dress style, as well as prevalent behavioral styles.

-Fashion also refers to the most recent textile designers' creations.
-The more technical term, costume, has become so inextricably linked to the term “fashion” that the former has been relegated to specific senses such as fancy dress or masquerade wear, whereas “fashion” refers to clothing in general and the y of it.
+Fashion also refers to the most recent textile designers’ creations.
+The more technical term, costume, has become so inextricably linked to the term “fashion” that the former has been relegated to specific senses such as fancy dress or masquerade wear, whereas “fashion” refers to clothing in general and the study of it.
 Although some fashion trends are feminine or masculine, others are androgynous.

 According to Obiora (2002), the transformation of fashion is gradual rather than abrupt.
 According to He (2002), fashion is a never-ending process of change.
 It changes in exactly the same way that humans do.
 It is dynamic, learned, acquired, transmitted, or diffused from generation to generation via contact or means of communication flow.
 Nigerian traditional fashion appears to be fading as a result of Western fashion acceptance and adaptation.
 Lerner provides one such theory relating to this subtle method of attacking international communication (1956).